Barile-Macchia resolutions: Minimal Free Resolutions of Edge Ideals of Weighted Oriented Cycles

 \begin{proof} The ideal $(y)+I$ is bridge-friendly and bridge-minimal due to Theorem \ref{thm:tensormorse}.
 The same argument from that proof can be applied to $yI$. \end{proof}

-Since edge ideals of paths (unweighted and unoriented) are bridge-friendly and bridge-minimal from Theorems \ref{thm:morsefriendlyforest} and \ref{thm:morseminimalforest}, so are $J'$ and $ K'$.
+Since edge ideals of paths (unweighted and unoriented) are bridge-friendly and bridge-minimal from Theorem \ref{thm:morsefriendlyforest}. so are $J'$ and $ K'$.
 As a result, we can construct a minimal free resolution of $I(C_n)$ from $I(C_{n-3})$ and $I(P_{n-5})$, the edge ideal of a path of length $(n-5)$.

-\begin{corollary} The minimal free resolution of $I(C_n)$ can be constructed inductively from the minimal free resolutions of bridge-friendly and bridge-minimal ideals. \end{corollary}
+\begin{corollary} The minimal free resolution of $I(C_n)$ can be constructed inductively from the minimal free resolutions of bridge-friendly ideals. \end{corollary}

 If a monomial ideal $I=J+K$ is E-K splittable, then it is a Betti splitting (see \cite[Proposition 3.1]{EK90} and \cite[Definition 1.1.]{FHV09}).
 This means the (graded) Betti numbers and projective dimension of $I$ can be obtained from those of $J, K,$ and $J\cap K$.
 We will not derive these formulas for edge ideals of cycles since they are already obtained in \cite[Theorem 7.6.28, Corollary 7.6.30]{Jac04} using a different method.
-Note that $C_9$ is neither bridge-friendly nor bridge-minimal.